Can I Use Solar Panels Without Battery Storage?

 How to store solar energy without batteries?

+Storing solar energy without batteries is easier than it sounds.
 In most residential settings, excess solar energy is “stored” on the local utility grid.
 And by “stored,” we mean used to power your neighbor’s house.
+You earn credit for the solar energy you share with the utility grid to offset the cost of using grid electricity at night.

-So, if you produce more solar electricity than your home needs, the excess sent onto the grid and used to power neighboring systems.
-This not only reduces demand from the central utility, it reduces wear on the grid because as the electrical current travels less distance.
+This not only reduces demand from the central utility, but it also reduces wear on the grid because the electrical current travels less distance.

-For commerical applications, there are a number of ways to store solar energy without batteries.
+For commercial applications, there are a number of ways to store solar energy without batteries.
 According to the EPA, these include:

 Potential energy comes in many forms — not just rechargeable batteries!